-Behaviours that undermine our values will not be tolerated.
+Behaviours that undermine our values are unacceptable and will not be tolerated.
+Below are some examples.
+It is important to be clear that this is a non-exhaustive list.
+Just because something is not included here, does not mean it is acceptable or is not a violation of the CoC.
 These include but are not limited to:

 - Identity discrimination.
-Any behaviour, actions, or presentation content displaying discrimination based on:
+Any behaviour, actions, or presentation content displaying discrimination based on (this is a non-exhaustive list):

 - → Age

-- → Culture
+- Culture

+- Degree of mental or physical ability or disability

 - Education level or technical expertise

+- --Experience in the community

+- •

+- → Ethnicity

-- Experience in the community
+- ■Experience in the community

-- Family status
+- ← Family status

 - Gender expression

-- → Mental or physical ability
+- Mental or physical ability

 - National origin or immigration status

+- → Physical appearance

+- → Race or ethnicity

-- - → Religion
+- → Religion

-- → Sexual orientation
+- Sexual orientation

-- SizePhysical appearance
+- → Size

 - Social or economic class

 Aggressive behaviour or intimidation.
-Any actions that are physically aggressive or that intimidate others:
+Any actions that are physically aggressive or used to intimidate others (some examples include):

-- Inappropriate physical contact or proximity - Following someone to a degree that makes them uncomfortable - Aggressive communication: Any behaviour or actions that are aggressive or intimidating: - Calling people offensive names - Deliberately outing private details about someone without their consent - Inappropriate physical contact or unwanted sexual attention - → Insulting someone - Making threats - → Inappropriate/unwanted sexual attention - Posting sexually explicit or violent material

-- Pushing someone to drink or take drugs - → Repeatedly interrupting someone's presentation - Inebriation and intoxication.
+- Following someone - Inappropriate physical contact or proximity - Aggressive communication (some examples include).
+Any behaviour or actions that are aggressive or intimidating: - Calling people offensive names - Deliberately outing private details about someone without their consent - •• Inappropriate/ physical contact or unwanted sexual attention - → Insulting someone - ● Making threats - Posting sexually explicit or violent material - → Pushing someone to drink or take drugs - → Repeatedly interrupting someone's presentation - Inebriation and intoxication.
 Some events may provide alcoholic drinks.
 We expect people to drink responsibly.
 Alcohol use or other intoxication is never accepted as an excuse for CoC violations.